UPGON/cenfind/README.md

 `cenfind` consists of two core classes: `Dataset` and `Field`.

-A `Dataset` represents a collection of related fields, i.e., same pixel size, same channels, same cell type.

-It should:
-- return the name
-- iterate over the fields,
+setup function that
-- construct the file name for the projections and the z-stacks
+- write the toml file
-- read the fields.txt
-- write the fields.txt file
+- write the field.txt that list all the files
-- set up the folders projections, predictions, visualisations and statistics
+- create the folders projections, predictions, visualisations and statistics

-- set and get the splits
+A `Dataset` represents a collection of related fields and should:
+- construct file names for fields
+- split the fileds into train, test and validate
+- load all fields or only for a specific split

 A `Field` represents a field of view and should:

-- construct file names for projections, annotation
 - get Dataset
 - load the projection as np.ndarray
 - load the channel as np.ndarray
+- detect centrioles => list of Points
+- detect nuclei => list of Contours if present:
 - load annotation as np.ndarray
 - load mask as np.ndarray

-Using those two objects, `cenfind` should

-- detect centrioles (data, model) => points,
-- extract nuclei (data, model) => contours,
+A scoring function that
-- assign centrioles to nuclei (contours, points) => pairs
+- assigns centrioles to nuclei (contours, points) => pairs
+- compares predictions with annotation (points, points) => metrics_namespace

+Visualisation functions that:
 - outline centrioles and nuclei (data, points) => image
 - create composite vignettes (data) => composite_image
 - flag partial nuclei (contours, tolerance) => contours
-- compare predictions with annotation (points, points) => metrics_namespace